IBM/watson-discovery-food-reviews/README.md

 3. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

-4. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.
+4. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
+Once deployed, the app can be viewed by clicking `View app`.

 ![](doc/source/images/toolchain-pipeline.png)